sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 ```bash
 -ti 1 -tl 3
 ```
 You can try to play around with the parameters and observe the number of mapped reads, found species etc. in different taxonomies and taxonomic levels.
+If you use mapseq-OTUs, you can look them up in the interactive webinterface [microbeatlas](https://microbeatlas.org), by searching for the respective identifier in the taxa tab (e.g. 97_3).
 - (Optional): Can you compare mOTUs and MAPseq profiles?